Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah, that'll hurt.

-You're going to look like an idiot.
+Yeah, it'll look like an idiot.

 Yeah, not enough room around your crotch.